Flag United Arab Emirates / Brazil Flag

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more United Arab Emirates has comparative advantage over Brazil.
-Similarly, the more yellow a dot/product is, the more Brazil has comparative advantage over United Arab Emirates.
+This visualization shows the product space at the HS4 level with the flags of United Arab Emirates and Brazil.
+This means that a dot/product with the flag of United Arab Emirates indicates it has a comparative advantage over Brazil.
+Similarly, a dot/product with the flag of Brazil indicates it has a comparative advantage over United Arab Emirates.